rafaelrodrigues

 The solution was structured around a core insight from research: different health indicators require different monitoring logic.
 Rather than a single linear flow, the system was designed as a modular architecture where each indicator defines its own communication channel, frequency, and response behavior.

-Defining Contact Channels by Indicator Context
+Defining Channels by Indicator Context

 Based on each indicator’s type, relevance, and frequency, different patient contact channels were defined for each monitoring context.
 This ensured that health data was exchanged through the most appropriate channel, giving nurses and the system the right conditions to act on what patients reported.